RIKEN-SysSoft/PiP/README.md

 ### To compile and link your PiP programs

-* PiP root process (spawning PiP tasks)
-    must be linked with the PiP library and must specify the link option as follows if you have the patched GLIBC,

-        --dynamic-linker=<GLIBC_INSTALL_DIR>/lib/ld-2.17.so

-    Once you specify this option, PiP root process uses the patched GLIBC libraries, no matter how LD_LIBRARY_PATH is specified.
-The PiP root process is not required to be PIE.
-    Note that the other SOLIBs are already symbolic linked into the <GLIBC_INSTALL_DIR>/lib directory by the "piplnlibs" command.
-    The piplnlibs command is automatically invoked by the RPM pakcage installation, or should be manually invoked in the case of source installation.
-    (In case of the RPM binary distribution, <GLIBC_INSTALL_DIR> is "/opt/pip")

-* PiP task (spawned by PiP root process)
-    must be compiled with "-fPIE -pthread", must be linked with "-pie -rdynamic -pthread" options.
-PiP task programs are not required to be linked with the PiP library.
-Thus programs to be ran as PiP tasks are not required to modify their source code.
-Since PiP root and PiP task(s) share the same (virtual) address space and ld-linux.so is already loaded by PiP root, PiP tasks use the patched GLIBC.

 * pipcc(1) command

     You can use pipcc(1) command to compile and link your PiP programs.